Licensed apps in the Mendix Cloud can be scaled in various ways.

 4.2 Scaling Example 2

-You don’t need to use the whole memory at once.
-You can just use part of it and then use the rest of the memory later.
+You don’t need to allocate all the plan memory at once.
+You can just allocate part of it and then use the rest of the memory later by allocating more memory per instance, or creating more instances.

-For example, you can use one instance and store 4GB of RAM in there.
-The other 12GB of RAM will be unused.
+For example, you can use one instance with 4GiB RAM.
+The remaining 12GiB in your plan will be unused.